-> As of March 1, 2022 residential applications will only be accepted through eBuild.
+As of March 1, 2022 applications will only be accepted through eBuild.
 Email submissions are still accepted for commercial applications only.
 However, with eBuild, you can submit large drawings and plans up to 100 MB and also track the status of your application.

-> Can I pay the fees online?
+Can I pay the fees online?

 Online payment is accepted through eBuild for those applications submitted through the eBuild tool.